chaconnewu/awesome-augmented/original_awesomes/awesome-docker.md

 * [Docket](https://github.com/netvarun/docket): Custom docker registry that allows for lightning fast deploys through bittorrent by [@netvarun](https://github.com/netvarun/)
 * [Longshoreman](https://github.com/longshoreman/longshoreman): Longshoreman automates application deployment using Docker.
 Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
 By [longshoreman](https://github.com/longshoreman)

 ## PaaS

+* [Atlantis](https://github.com/ooyala/atlantis) - Atlantis is an Open Source PaaS for HTTP applications built on Docker and written in Go
 * [Deis](https://github.com/deis/deis) (Your PaaS, your rules) -- http://deis.io/
 * [Dokku][dokku] (Docker powered mini-Heroku in around 100 lines of Bash) by [@progrium][progrium]
+* [Empire](https://github.com/remind101/empire): A PaaS built on top of Amazon EC2 Container Service (ECS)
 * [Flynn](https://github.com/flynn/flynn) (A next generation open source platform as a service) -- https://flynn.io/
 * [OpenShift][openshift] (An open source PaaS built on [Kubernetes][kubernetes] and optimized for Dockerized app development and deployment) by [Red Hat](https://www.redhat.com/)
 * [Tsuru](https://github.com/tsuru/tsuru) (Tsuru is an extensible and open source Platform as a Service software) -- https://tsuru.io/
+* [Convox Rack] (https://github.com/convox/rack): Convox Rack is open source PaaS built on top of expert infrastructure automation and devops best practices.
+* [Rancher][rancher]: Rancher is an open source project that provides a complete platform for operating Docker in production
+* [Dcw](https://github.com/pbertera/dcw): Docker-compose SSH wrapper: a very poor man PaaS, exposing the docker-compose and custom-container commands defined in container labels.

 ## Remote Container Manager / Orchestration